-Line 1: Should contain the word GRID.

-Line 2: The GRID flag should be followed on the next line by the following grid parameters in order: the grid rotation about the z axis, the translation of the grid from the origin in the x direction, the translation of the grid from the origin in the y direction, the translation of the grid from the origin in the z direction.

-Line 3: Should contain the word TIME followed on the same line by one of the following abbreviations indicating the time units of the file: "yr" - year, "d" - day, "h" - hours, "m" - minutes, "s" - seconds.
+- Line 1: Should contain the word GRID. - Line 2: The GRID flag should be followed on the next line by the following grid parameters in order: the grid rotation about the z axis, the translation of the grid from the origin in the x direction, the translation of the grid from the origin in the z direction. - Line 3: Should contain the word TIME followed on the same line by one of the following abbreviations indicating the time units of the file: "yr" year, "d" day, "h" hours, "m" minutes, "s" seconds.

-Line 4: Will contain either the word "STEADY\STATE" for steady state simulations, or the word "Date" followed by a date in the standard short date format.
+Line 4: Will contain either the word "STEADY_STATE" for steady state simulations, or the word "Date" followed by a date in the standard short date format.